rozbb/draft-waict-transparency/draft-waict-transparency.md

 There are services which authenticate user data, e.g., DKIM signatures on emails or OpenID tokens for authorization.
 Authentication usually amounts to a signature verification using a public key that can be found at a well-known URL.
 However, servers running these protocols usually rotate the public keys multiple times a year.
 It is not clear, then, how one would authenticate a claim regarding an email or token that existed a year ago.
 It would be nice, then, if there were a log that stored historical public keys.

-Webapp manifest transparency is a natural solution in this case.
-The Site that hosts the public keys would include the well-known URL in their manifest, and include it in the Log.
+Webapp transparency is a natural solution in this case.
+The Site that hosts the public keys would include the well-known URL in their manifest, which is itself included the Log.
 The verifier would check the transparency details before using the public key.
 Thus the Log contains all the public keys that have ever been used for verification.

 Such a deployment would also carry the other benefits of transparency, e.g., being able to detect attacks in real time, and learning rotation rates as a signal for caching policy or possible breaches.